 \section{Related Work}

-\textbf{Visual Foundation Models.} Models that are trained on broad and can be adapted to numerous downstream tasks are called ``Foundation Models''~\cite{bommasani2021opportunities,wang2023large,liang2022foundations}.
+\textbf{Visual Foundation Models.} Models that are trained on broad and can be adapted to numerous downstream tasks are called ``Foundation Models''~\cite{bommasani2021opportunities,wang2023large,liang2022foundations,li2023transformer,wu2023open,yuan2024ovsam,zhou2023edgesam,li2024omg}.
 These models, Vision-Language Models (VLM) (CLIP~\cite{CLIP} and DALL-E~\cite{ramesh2022hierarchical}) combine computer vision and natural language processing to understand and generate descriptions or analyze visual content using textual and visual information.
-Masked Image Modeling~\cite{xie2022simmim,liu2022swin} (MIM) refers to a technique where parts of an image are masked during training to encourage a model to learn contextual information and complete missing regions.
+Masked Image Modeling~\cite{xie2022simmim,liu2022swin} (MIM) masks parts of an image during the training to encourage a model to learn contextual information and complete missing regions.
 SAM~\cite{SAM} is a model designed for segmenting objects or areas in images, offering precise segmentation capabilities.
-In this paper, we use a variant of SAM called MobileSAM~\cite{mobile_sam} as the baseline method.
-As our design optimizes the Transformer itself, it applies to all Transformer-based vision foundation models.
+We use a variant of SAM called MobileSAM~\cite{mobile_sam} as the baseline method.

 \textbf{Resolution Variation Processing.} To enable models to be more adaptable to variations in resolutions, traditional methods to deal with VIT have relied on adjustments to positional embeddings~\cite{lee2023pix2struct} and patch sizes~\cite{beyer2023flexivit,8,18,63,34_flex,20,31_felex}.
-Patch n' Pack~\cite{dehghani2023patch} employed sequence packing during training to handle inputs with arbitrary resolutions and aspect ratios.
+Patch n' Pack~\cite{dehghani2023patch} employed sequence packing during the training to handle inputs with arbitrary resolutions and aspect ratios.
 All of them necessitate training from scratch, incurring substantial computational and time costs.
-In contrast to previous approaches, we extend the concept of 'length extrapolation' from NLP into the context of addressing scale variations in CV.
+In contrast to previous approaches, we extend the concept of \textit{length extrapolation} from NLP into the context of addressing scale variations in CV.
 Length extrapolation refers to a model's ability to generalize well to longer inputs than those it was trained on.
 In NLP, it has been successfully used, such as in ALIBI~\cite{press2021train} and KERPLE~\cite{chi2022kerple}, to enable models to adapt to longer sequences without significant performance degradation.
 Our approach seamlessly extends to two scenarios: zero-shot and finetuning, allowing us to leverage prior knowledge embedded in the SAM and significantly reduce training efforts.